In glow of Apple, NXP pitches tap-to-pay technology to car makers

-SAN FRANCISCO, Oct 30 (Reuters) - NXP Semiconductors is taking advantage of the recent excitement around Apple Inc’s new mobile payment system with the tap-to-pay technology built into the newest iPhones by pitching it to car makers.
+SAN FRANCISCO (Reuters) - NXP Semiconductors is taking advantage of the recent excitement around Apple Inc’s new mobile payment system with the tap-to-pay technology built into the newest iPhones by pitching it to car makers.

 Apple’s inclusion of near-field-communications, or NFC, in its latest smartphones and its Apple Pay system unveiled last month has given a long-awaited seal of approval to the technology.